danijelgrabez/integration-tests-msw-nextjs/mocks/generators/fragment-tailored-generators/README.md

 Ingredients:

 1. fixture builder that is defined by the GraphQL type
-2. validator utility that is based on ASTs generated from `/generated/graphql.ts` file (variables that ends with `Doc`, like `SpellDcFragmentDoc`)
+2. AST generated from `/generated/graphql.ts` file (variables that ends with `Doc`, like `SpellDcFragmentDoc`)
-3. mapper utility that returns the expected object
+3. filter utility from 'graphql-anywhere'

 ```js
 // Fixture defined by the builder